Why might successfully treated developmental dysplasia of the hip have a better prognosis than SCFE and Perthes?

 While arthritis secondary to DDH is the easiest to prevent, it is among the three the most difficult to treat.
 This is because it is a disease of both the femoral head and the acetabulum.
 (Both SCFE and Perthes Disease are femoral head disorders, and any acetabular damage is secondary, appearing later in the disease course, if at all.)
 The distortions of both the femur and acetabulum are shown in Figure 2.

-Accordingly, if a surgeon were to try to treat long-standing DDH by relocating the hip, because the native femoral head is not in the pelvis but “riding high,” sitting somewhere along the ileum and proximal to the correct location, a relocation maneuver may stretch and damage the blood vessels***.
+Accordingly, if a surgeon were to try to treat long-standing DDH by relocating the hip, because the native femoral head is not in the pelvis but “riding high,” sitting somewhere along the ileum and proximal to the correct location, a relocation maneuver may stretch and damage the blood vessels.
+(This is similar to what is seen in a traumatic hip dislocation, but in the reverse direction.
+Either way, blood vessels that are sitting in place for a long time don’t like to be moved from that place!)
 Also, the socket may be so distorted that it cannot accommodate the hip.
 (As Gertrude Stein said of Oakland, “there is no there there.”)
 Further, if the surgeon were to try to insert an artificial joint (a prosthetic ball and socket), the distortions of the acetabulum make it difficult to secure the acetabular component in the pelvis.